 |Cherry Bus: El Nido to Puerto Princesa||₱370|

-I only spent tdays in El Nido so that is probably one of the reasons why I kept my budget at minimum.
+I only spent two days in El Nido, so that is probably one of the reasons why I kept my budget at minimum.

 After landing at Puerto Princesa International Airport, I took a quick stroll around the city and searched for something interesting within.
 Then I noticed that the city was too dark at 6:30PM.
-The street lights were off and the business establishments closed early – brownout engulfed the entire city.
-I found it hard to move in the unlit dusk so I decided to proceed to San Jose Bus terminal.
-Of course I did not walk, I shelled out ₱25 as trike fare, which I did not include in the table above.
+The street lights were off and the business establishments closed early—brownout engulfed the entire city.
+I found it hard to move around the unlit dusk, so I decided to proceed to San Jose Bus terminal.
+I shelled out ₱25 for the trike fare, which I did not include in the table above.

 The 5 to 6-hour ride has two designated pee-stops, one in Roxas, which is 2-hours away, and the other is in Taytay.

 Early Morning Walk at El Nido Town Proper

 I arrived in El Nido‘s Poblacion terminal past two in the morning.
 The town proper was still a kilometer away.
 When I saw a lady tourist declined a tricycle ride and walked towards the town all by herself, I followed suit.
 Since I was really shy, I maintained a significant distance.